Tatiana de la tierra

+de la tierra was the founder, editor, and contributor to the Latina lesbian magazines Esto No Tiene Nombre, Conmoción, and La Telaraña.

-Early life
+Early life and education

-Tatiana de la tierra was born in Villavicencio, Colombia on May 14, 1961.
-She emigrated to the US in 1969 at the age of eight.
-Her family settled in Homestead, Florida.
-At her elementary school, de la tierra volunteered to help in the school library.

-De la tierra stated she reportedly knew she was attracted to women around the time she reached the age of 10 or 11, but did not come out as a lesbian until 1982.
+De la tierra was born Tatiana Barona on May 14, 1961 in Villavicencio, Colombia.
+Emigrating to the United States in 1969, de la tierra's family settled in Homestead, Florida. de la tierra stated that she knew she was attracted to women around the time she reached the age of 10 or 11, but did not come out as a lesbian until 1982.

+Graduating from South Dade Senior High School in 1979, de la tierra later enrolled at Miami-Dade Community College.
+There, she worked as a library assistant and received her Associate of Arts 1981.
+Attending the University of Florida, de la tierra earned her Bachelor's in psychology in 1984.

 Career

-De la tierra attended Miami-Dade Community College and received her associate degree in 1981.
-There, she worked as a library assistant.
-She later attended the University of Florida, where she earned her bachelor's degree in psychology in 1984.
+Esto no tiene nombre

 In the 1990s, de la tierra began editing and publishing Esto no tiene nombre, which later became known as Conmoción.

-Esto no tiene nombre

 Esto no tiene nombre was a quarterly Latina lesbian magazine that published the work of renowned Latina writers: including Cherríe Moraga, Achy Obejas, Carmelita Tropicana, Laura Aguilar, Marcia Ochoa, Juana María Rodríguez and Luz María Umpierre.
 Much of de la tierra's early work was self-published and distributed by hand, including at the Encuentros de Lesbianas Feministas de América Latina y del Caribe ("Gatherings of Lesbian Feminists of Latin America and the Caribbean").

 Esto no tiene nombre began as a magazine without a title and de la tierra tried to get its readers involved in naming the magazine, eventually settling on the current name.
 Its title is said to be a symbol of rejection towards the heteronormative label and image of Latina lesbians.
 De la tierra published an article in the journal Aztlán that detailed the internal politics and editorial conflicts surrounding the publication of these magazines, and points of debate connected to the 'sex wars' of the era.
 The magazine's contents and call for activism were inspired by the feminist work of Kitchen Table: Women of Color Press, and publications such as This Bridge Called My Back.